 Saying Yes! to the Journey, even when you don’t know where it will lead

 For the next ten years as I moved around LA and had various other day jobs, that VO gig was the one solid thing I could count on.
 I also loved it.
 I loved the creativity, and I was at home in the studio as a session singer.

-I found VO sessions far easier than singing sessions.
+VO sessions were way easier than singing sessions though.
 Where an album BG gig might take days of tedious layers and harmonies, with VO I just went in, talked, gave them what they wanted, we had a great time, and then I left.
 The check came in the mail a week later.
+Did I mention “gravy”?